UoMResearchIT/region-estimators/README.md

     # Reguired inputs:

     # 	method_name (string): 	the estimation method.
 For example, in the first version
-    # 				the options are 'diffusion' or 'distance-simple'
+    # 				the options are 'concentric-regions' or 'distance-simple'

     # 	3 pandas.Dataframe objects:  (For sample input files, see the 'sample_input_files' folder)